 10 Real MCP Server Use Cases for Personal Productivity

 Most "awesome MCP servers" lists read like a feature dump.
 Here's a server.
 Here's another server.
 Cool.
 This post is different.
-These are 10 workflows I actually use or have seen people use for real personal productivity.
-Not demos.
-Not proof-of-concepts.
+I spent the last few months wiring up MCP servers to my own workflows, broke things more than once, and landed on 10 setups that actually stuck.
+These are real mcp server productivity wins, not demos.
 Things that save time on a Tuesday afternoon.

 1. Grocery and shopping lists